-Once you application is submitted you can also track its progress by logging into your AHPRA online services account.
+Once your application is submitted you can also track its progress by logging into your AHPRA online services account.

-However, it is an offence under the National Law (and penalties may apply) if you call yourself a ‘paramedic’ and have not submitted a complete application before participation day.
-It is also an offence to call yourself a ‘paramedic’ if your registration application has been considered and you have not been granted registration.
+It is an offence under the National Law (and penalties may apply) if you call yourself a ‘paramedic’ and have not submitted a complete application before participation day.
+It is also an offence to call yourself a ‘paramedic’ if your application has been considered and you have not been granted registration.

 The National Law is primarily concerned with protecting the health and safety of the public.
-It National Law provides strong penalties for those who breach it.
-From 1 December 2018, it will become an offence for a person who is not registered with the Board under the National Law to:
+The National Law provides strong penalties for those who breach it.
+From 1 December 2018, it will become an offence for a person who is not registered with the Board, or who has not applied for registration prior to 1 December 2018 under the National Law to: